 Place chocolate chips, sugar, egg, peppermint schnapps, vanilla, mint extract and salt in a blender container.
 Pulse a few times to mix the ingredients.

-Remove center cap from the blender cover.
+Remove the center cap from the blender cover.
 Place a small funnel into the opening (see the picture in the post above).
 You don’t have to do this but it will prevent splattering.

 Pour cream into a microwave-safe bowl or measuring cup.
-Make sure it's a large enough bowl/cup as mixture will bubble up when heated.
+Make sure it's a large enough bowl/cup as the mixture will bubble up when heated.
 Heat on high power for 1½-2 minutes, or until cream starts to vigorously bubble (boil).

 Add the crushed peppermint, stir to combine and pour the chocolate mixture into the prepared bowls.

 Refrigerate for at least one hour and up to 2 days.
-Cover with plastic wrap if storing more than an hour.
+Cover with plastic wrap if storing for more than an hour.